meedan/check-mark/README.md

 The JavaScript and SASS codes live in `src`.
 Static files like HTML, Manifest and images live in `public`.

+Copy `config.js.example` to `config.js` and define your configurations.

 You can compile the code with `npm run build`.
 It was developed and tested with Node 7.
 After the code is compiled, it will be under `build`.
 After you installed the extension (see below how to do it), you don't need to re-install it when you make code changes.

 #### Running the extension in Google Chrome